formlio/forml/docs/project.rst

       └── ...

-The individual project components defined in the specific modules described bellow need to be hooked up into the ForML framework using the ``component.setup()`` as shown in the examples bellow.
+The individual project components defined in the specific modules described below need to be hooked up into the ForML framework using the ``component.setup()`` as shown in the examples below.

 .. autofunction:: forml.project.component.setup